edenspiekermann/craft3-heroku-starterkit/README.md

 6. Volume Type must be `Cloudinary`
 7. Now fill in the Cloudinary credentials
 8. Go to the Assets and upload the first image

-### Give the team access
-* give everybody heroku access and richard bausek and michael boerner
-* transfer the account to either CI_bot (if you can run on a free plan) or michael boerner's account (if you need to have paid plugins or a paid heroku plan)

-### Still to do
-* Add Espi JS/CSS guidelines + link to wiki
-* Add basic/example webpack file
-* Create a nice - espi style - workflow